Junior Karate Training

 It is our aim to ensure that every child that trains at the Karate Academy Eastbourne is provided with the very best learning experience that we can offer and to achieve that we need your help.

-- Every student should have a copy of the syllabus listing belt/grade requirements with key words and commands in English and Japanese to aid learning.
+- Every student will have a copy of the syllabus listing belt/grade requirements with key words and commands in English and Japanese to aid learning.

 - Read through the syllabus with your child, this will improve their confidence in class and it will give you an appreciation of what is expected of them.

 - Most pages in the syllabus have a notes section in which to write down any questions that you may have.

 - Encourage them to tell you what they have done in class.
 Try to find out what they did/didn’t like and why – and let us know!